4W4I5/Semester-4-Notes/CNET/CNET 13 Mar, 2023.md

 - Streaming apps
 - UDP is used to carry network management SNMP
 - UDP is used for RIP routing protocol

+---
+### Reliability in general
+Principles of Reliable Data Transfer
+-